Strategic Risk Governance and Management

 Similarly, the House of Commons’ 2017 Report on Corporate Governance stated that, “we are in no doubt about the vital role that non-executive directors [NEDs] have in company governance…We believe that all directors, and particularly NEDs, should be given the training and professional development they need in order to allow them to fulfill their responsibilities with confidence and full effectiveness.”

 Britten Coyne provides both standard and customized strategic risk governance and management education offerings for boards and management teams, and for individual directors and executives as part of various organizations’ Continuing Professional Education programs.

 We provide short half and full day education sessions, in addition to our three day course which provides successful graduates with a certified competence in Strategic Risk Management and Governance (the equivalent of a 4 credit UK/EU Level 7 Award under the National Qualifications Framework).

 This free one hour webinar that we delivered at the Institute of Directors in London provides a taste of what our courses are like.

-Our flagship three day course (provided in person or online via our affiliate, The Strategic Risk Institute) leads to a Certified Competence in Strategic Risk Governance and Management.
+Our flagship three day course (provided in person or online via our affiliate, The Strategic Risk Institute) leads to a Certificate in Strategic Risk Governance and Management.
 The course includes the following eleven modules (each of which comes with background readings), plus an Epilogue based on the COVID-19 pandemic.

 (1) Introduction to strategic risk management and governance in a world of radical uncertainty